 Data-driven decisions greatly help to improve campaign performance.
-MailerLite provides detailed reports, including open rate, click rate, opens by location.
+MailerLite provides detailed reports, including open rate, click rate, and opens by location.

-80+ third-party integrations, including Zapier, OptinMonster, Thrive Leads, Gleam, or PayPal, extend the possibilities of MailerLite application.
+80+ third-party integrations, including Zapier, OptinMonster, Thrive Leads, Gleam, or PayPal, extend the possibilities of the MailerLite application.

 Although it seems aggressive on the performance end, the MailerLite pricing is comparatively inexpensive.